aman207/Simple-Crypto-Dicord-Bot/README.md

 ## Simple Crypto Dicord Bot
-A simple discord crypto bot that returns back the price of a limited set of cryptocurrency prices.
+A simple discord crypto bot that returns back the price of cryptocurrencies.
-Currently available crypto prices:
-- XRP
-- Bitcoin
-- Ethereum
-- Chainlink
-- Vechain
-- Avalanche
-- Cardano
-- Dogecoin
-- Filecoin
-- Quant
-- Algorand

-## Motivation
-I created this rather simple discord bot to provide convenient crypto related data for me and my friends on our shared discord server
+All cryptocurrencies that Coingeko supports are supported by this bot

 ## Installation
 Before running the code make sure to install the required packages